ultraq/groovy-profiling-extensions/README.md

 ------------

 Minimum of Java 8 required.
-Logging is done via [SLF4J](http://www.slf4j.org/), so some implementation of it is needed to be able to view the logs later.
+Logging is done via [SLF4J](http://www.slf4j.org/), so some implementation of it is needed to pass to the methods to emit logs.

 Add a dependency to your project with the following co-ordinates:

  - GroupId: `nz.net.ultraq.extensions`
  - ArtifactId: `profiling-extensions`
- - Version: `0.6.0-SNAPSHOT`
+ - Version: `0.6.0`

 Check the [project releases](https://github.com/ultraq/profiling-extensions/releases) for a list of available versions.